 When you are figuring things out, make sure you’re doing things consistently.
-If you have equipment you’re purchasing, make sure you keep a record of each purchase and do it the same way each time.
-If you’re asking employees to fill out time sheets, make sure you educate them on how it should be done.
-Being consistent with you data collection methods is crucial so you can track efforts over time and have the ability to make decisions based on insights you’re discovering.
+If you have the equipment you’re purchasing, make sure you keep a record of each purchase and do it the same way each time.
+If you’re asking employees to fill out timesheets, make sure you educate them on how it should be done.
+Being consistent with your data collection methods is crucial so you can track efforts over time and have the ability to make decisions based on insights you’re discovering.

 You are probably collecting various types of information from your customers, partners and employees, in addition to the data you track about your own business.
 Make sure you’re storing this securely.
 At GoCanvas, we help our clients store their data securely in the cloud, so there’s no need to worry about file cabinets or physical storage space.

 Another best practice for small business data collection is to make it as simple as possible for your workforce and/or your customers to get you the information you’re looking for.
 Maybe you’d love to have everyone fill out 10 pages of information with their pets’ names, favorite car and favorite vacation spot so you can use this in marketing efforts….but this probably isn’t going to happen.

 Instead of asking people to fill out any paper forms at all, why not use mobile devices to collect this information?
 You’ll get your data back quickly and securely, and you won’t have to deal with terrible handwriting, torn pages or completely lost forms.
 Watch this video about how GoCanvas can help you go paperless and mobile with your data collection.

 As business owners, it’s important to set time aside to take a step back and evaluate your data collection efforts, as well as the data itself.
 Ask yourself what’s working and what’s not working in your data collection process.
 Analytics is one way to gain insight into what is working in your data and what is not.